river-jeon/Soyeon-Jeon.github.io/index.md

 ---
 title: Soyeon River Jeon's Webpage
 ---
+### Presidential TV debate
 TV debate ios 유저는 다음의 <a href="https://river-jeon.github.io/tvdebate"> 링크</a>를 클릭해주세요.

+Based on Affective Intelligence Theory (AIT), this research analyzes the 2022 Korean presidential TV debate.
+We plan to find out the informed effect and persuasion effect of the voters and synchronization of emotion between the candidates and the voters who watch the presidential TV debate.

 For more details contact me through e-mail in the <a href="https://river-jeon.github.io/pdf/Resume.pdf" target="_blank"> Resume </a>

 <img align="right" src="images/1610365172684.jpg" width=100>